Frequently Asked Questions (FAQ)

 A copy of an autopsy report may be released following a written request from the legal next of kin.
 The request should include the name of the decedent, date of death (if known) and the relationship to the deceased.
 Requests from insurance companies and attorneys must include an authorization that is signed by the legal next of kin as investigative information and autopsy reports are considered confidential and not public records.
 As a result, autopsy reports will not be released without proper documentation or authorization.
 Please note the following:

 - Depending on the complexity of the case, the autopsy report could require in excess of 12 weeks from the date of death to be completed.

 - Cases with a criminal investigation may require approval from the Attorney General’s office prior to release of the autopsy reports

-Fill out the appropriate request Family or Next of Kin, or Legal & Insurance Professionals along with an Authorization for Release of Confidential Information signed by the deceased’s next of kin if you are so required.
+Fill out the appropriate request Family or Next of Kin, or Legal & Insurance Professionals along with a Notarized Authorization for Release of Confidential Information signed by the deceased’s next of kin.

 Mail the request to:

 Wilmington, Delaware 19801

 - You are required to provide a Notarized Authorization for Release of Confidential Information signed by the deceased's next of kin along with your request.